medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 These forms should only be accessible to offline users (replacing online users is not currently supported).
 This is the default in the example app form properties file ([see `replace_user.properties.json`](https://github.com/medic/cht-core/blob/master/config/default/forms/app/replace_user.properties.json)).

-You can prevent a user from being replaced multiple times by including `!contact.user_for_contact || !contact.user_for_contact.replace` in the form properties expression.
+You can prevent a user from being replaced multiple times by including `!contact.user_for_contact || !contact.user_for_contact.replace` in the form properties expression.  _(This expression is not recommended for situations where multiple users can be associated with the same contact since replacing one of the users would prevent any of the other users for that contact from accessing the form.)_

 See the `replace_user` app form provided in the [Default config](https://github.com/medic/cht-core/tree/master/config/default) as an example.